Sony seeing 'very considerable' PS5 demand ahead of launch

 “The initial concerns about the impact on the 2021, 2022 roster were really legitimate but are probably slightly assuaged now,” Ryan said.

-Sony’s shares have gained 45% since March lows.
-Its shares climbed as much as 1.4% on Wednesday.
+Sony’s shares have gained 47% from March lows.
+Its shares climbed 1.8% on Wednesday.

-Reporting by Sam Nussey and Noriyuki Hirata; Additional reporting by Makiko Yamazaki; Editing by Christopher Cushing and Stephen Coates
+Reporting by Sam Nussey and Noriyuki Hirata; Additional reporting by Makiko Yamazaki; Editing by Christopher Cushing and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.